2024 Best Visual & Performing Arts Schools in Arkansas

 Visual & Performing Arts is above average in terms of popularity with it being the #10 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

 For its 2024 ranking, College Factual looked at 6 schools in Arkansas to determine which ones were the best for visual & performing arts students pursuing a degree.
-When you put them all together, these colleges and universities awarded 895 degrees in visual & performing arts during the 2020-2021 academic year.
+Combined, these schools handed out 929 degrees in visual & performing arts to qualified students.

 The visual & performing arts program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Visual & Performing Arts rankings.
 In order to come up with a best overall ranking for visual & performing arts schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.